szstonelee/redisoo/build_old.md

 # How Build (example of MySQL)

+NOTE: this is the old way of building by make.
+[Check the new way of build by cmake](build.md).

 The build of Redisoo is very complicated, because it depends on many libraries.

 And these libraries are subtle.